-During its first decade, the Schusterman Center provided support for post-doctoral fellows to complete their research and teach Israel Studies courses in a variety of disciplines.
-The fellows presented their research at the Scholars Seminar and became part of the vibrant academic community of Israel Studies scholars at Brandeis.
+The Schusterman Center has provided support for post-doctoral fellows to complete their research and teach Israel Studies courses in a variety of disciplines.
+They join our vibrant community of Israel Studies scholars, present and advance their research.
+They may develop a manuscript for publication, write articles, and make use of the University's extensive collection of Israel scholarship and resources.
 Read about our former post-doctoral fellows below.

 Liron Shani is a cultural anthropologist with research on different conceptions of nature, environmental campaigns and the relationship between human and non-human.
 His research explores the connections between environmental and spatial transformations, modern agriculture, and the politics of identity and belonging.
 In his work on agriculture and communities, he examines how transnational regions emerge out of the interactions between transnational economic and agricultural practices and networks on the one hand, and official political and national relations on the other.

-Shay Rabineau was the Israel Institute Post-Doctoral fellow at the Schusterman Center in 2013-2014, having recently earned his doctorate in the Department of Near Eastern and Judaic Studies at Brandeis.
-His dissertation, “Marking and Mapping the Nation: The History of Israel’s Hiking Trail Network,” traces the development of the Labor Zionist culture of scouting and exploring Palestine during the late Ottoman and British Mandate periods, and examines the project of transforming the country's unmarked paths into a modern system of hiking trails after the establishment of the State of Israel.
-His work is the first to examine Israel's ten-thousand-kilometer network of trails — one of the most highly-developed trail systems in the world, and the only network of its kind in the Middle East — as a space upon which Israelis articulate their relationship with the Land of Israel.
-Prior to attending Brandeis, Shay was a National Merit Scholar at the University of Oklahoma.
+Shay Rabineau was the Israel Institute post-doctoral fellow at the Schusterman Center in 2013-14, having recently earned his doctorate in the Department of Near Eastern and Juda" traces the development of the Labor Zionist culture of scouting and exploring Palestine during the late Ottoman and British Mandate periods, and examines the project of transforming the country's unmarked paths into a modern system of hiking trails after the establishment of the State of Israel.
+His work is the first to examine Israel's 10,000-kilometer network of trails — one of the most highly developed trail systems in the world, and the only network of its kind in the Middle East — as a space upon which Israelis articulate their relationship with the Land of Israel.
+Before attending Brandeis, Shay was a National Merit Scholar at the University of Oklahoma.

-While earning his doctorate, he was a Schusterman Fellow in Israel Studies, an AICE-Schusterman Graduate Student Israel Scholar, and the recipient of a Mellon Dissertation Research Grant.
+While earning his doctorate, he was a Schusterman Fellow in Israel Studies, an AICE-Schusterman Graduate Student Israel Scholar and the recipient of a Mellon Dissertation Research Grant.
 Shay has spent the fall semester turning his dissertation into a book manuscript, and will spend the spring semester teaching two courses at Brandeis.
-One is a course he designed, entitled "Walking the Land: Hiking and Religious Pilgrimage in Israel/Palestine/the Holy Land;" the other is "History of the State of Israel," which he taught alongside Prof. Ilan Troen.
+One is a course he designed, entitled "Walking the Land: Hiking and Religious Pilgrimage in Israel/Palestine/the Holy Land."
+Tthe other is "History of the State of Israel," which he taught alongside Professor Ilan Troen.

-Sara Hirschhorn was a post-doctoral fellow at the Schusterman Center in 2012-2013.
-She earned her doctorate in History (Middle East) at the University of Chicago, where she wrote her dissertation entitled “City on a Hilltop: The participation of Jewish-American Immigrants within the Israeli Settler Movement, 1967-1987.”
-Sara has been a University of Chicago Century fellow (2006-2012) and a Bessie Pierce Prize preceptor (2010-2012) and won the University of Chicago Kunstadter and Janco Research-Travel awards (summers 2010 and 2011).
-She was also an AICE-Schusterman Graduate Student Israel scholar (2008-2012), and was a recipient of the Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA) fellowship (2008-2009).
+Sara Hirschhorn was a post-doctoral fellow at the Schusterman Center in 2012-13.
+She earned her doctorate in history (Middle East) at the University of Chicago, where she wrote her dissertation "City on a Hilltop: The Participation of Jewish-American Immigrants Within the Israeli Settler Movement, 1967-87" Sara has been a University of Chicago Century fellow (2006-12) and a Bessie Pierce Prize preceptor (2010-12) and won the University of Chicago Kunstadter and Janco Research-Travel awards (summers 2010 and 2011).
+She was also an AICE-Schusterman Graduate Student Israel scholar (2008-12), and was a recipient of the Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA) fellowship (2008-09).

-Michal Ben-Josef Hirsch was a Post-Doctoral Fellow at the Schusterman Center of Israel Studies for 2009-2012.
-She is also an Associate at the International Security Program, Belfer Center for Science and International Affairs, Harvard University.
-Michal holds a PhD in Political Science from the Massachusetts Institute of Technology (MIT) and a BA (magna cum laude) in Political Science from Tel Aviv University.
+Michal Ben-Josef Hirsch was a post-doctoral fellow at the Schusterman Center of Israel Studies for 2009-12.
+She is also an associate at the International Security Program, Belfer Center for Science and International Affairs, Harvard University.
+Michal holds a PhD in political science from the Massachusetts Institute of Technology (MIT) and a BA (magna cum laude) in political science from Tel Aviv University.

-Yuval Jobani came to Brandeis from the Institute for Advanced Study, Princeton where he was a Fulbright Postdoctoral Fellow under the supervision of Prof. Michael Walzer.
+Yuval Jobani came to Brandeis from the Institute for Advanced Study, Princeton, where he was a Fulbright Postdoctoral Fellow under the supervision of Professor Michael Walzer.
 Jobani received his PhD (summa cum laude) from Tel-Aviv University in Philosophy.

-The Schusterman Center's first postdoctoral fellow, Mordechai (Motti) Inbari, focuses his research on Jewish fundamentalism in Israel.
-His book “Jewish Fundamentalism and the Temple Mount: Who Will Build the Third Temple?" has been published in English (SUNY Press, 2009.
+The Schusterman Center's first post-doctoral fellow, Mordechai (Motti) Inbari, focuses his research on Jewish fundamentalism in Israel.
+His book, "Jewish Fundamentalism and the Temple Mount: Who Will Build the Third Temple?" has been published in English (SUNY Press, 2009.
 [H: 2008, Magnes Press]).
-He earned his PhD at the Hebrew University of Jerusalem, and wrote his dissertation on "King, Sanhedrin and Temple: Contemporary Movements Seeking to Establish a 'Torah State' and Rebuild the Third Temple 1984-2004.”
-Prior to his fellowship at Brandeis, Inbari served as the Schusterman Visiting Assistant Professor for Israel Studies at the University of Florida.
+He earned his PhD at the Hebrew University of Jerusalem, and wrote his dissertation on "King, Sanhedrin and Temple: Contemporary Movements Seeking to Establish a 'Torah State' and Rebuild the Third Temple 1984-2004."
+Befpre his fellowship at Brandeis, Inbari served as the Schusterman Visiting Assistant Professor for Israel Studies at the University of Florida.